 - 1. Describe the student performance standards for the school as a whole. - 2.
 Explain the use of any evaluation tool or assessment that the proposed charter school will use in addition to any state or federally mandated tests.
 Describe how this data will be used to drive instruction and improve the curriculum over time for the benefit of students. - 3.
 Explain the policies and standards for promoting students, including students with special needs, from one grade level to the next.
-Discuss how and when promotion criteria will be communicated to parents and students

-4. Provide the public charter school's exit standards for graduating students.
+Discuss how and when promotion criteria will be communicated to parents and students. - 4.
+Provide the public charter school's exit standards for graduating students.
 These standards should set forth what students in the last grade served will know and be able to do.

 The INVEST COLLEGIATE curriculum is fully aligned with the Essential State Standards (North Carolina Course of Study) and the NCommon Core Standards which provide for evaluation through the READY Acountability Model and other nationally required testing of all students at specific grade levels.
-INVEST COLLEGIATE will utilize the North Carolina state testing which includes End of Grade Tests, End of Course Tests, and specific subject tests.
+INVEST COLLEGIATE will utilize the North Carolina state testing which includes End of Course Tests, and specific subject tests.

-INVEST COLLEGIATE will adhere to all requirements regarding testing and promotion as provided by NCDPI/SBE in particular changes which may impact rising fourth grade students.
+INVEST COLLEGIATE will adhere to all requirements regarding testing and promotion as provided by NCDPI/SBE.
 Students with special needs will be promoted with attention to the individual child and adherence to the child's IEP.